seanmckinley/purest/README.md

 2) I am not affiliated with Pure Storage, beyond the fact that my company uses their product.

-3) While all of the classes exist, currently only up to API version 1.11 is supported.
+3) While all of the classes exist, currently only up to API version 1.12 is 'officially' supported- meaning it may work on newer versions, but I can't verify since I've only been able to develop against versions 1.12 and lower.

 ## Requirements